pdownen/sequent-core/README.md

 ### Commands

 The essential term in Sequent Core is the *command*.
 It encompasses:
-  1. A *value*—usually a variable or a lambda
+  1. A *term*—usually a variable or a lambda
-  1. A *continuation*—the context of the value, i.e. the operations being performed on it
+  1. A *continuation*—the context of the term, i.e. the operations being performed on it
   1. A list of *bindings* in scope, each naming a suspended computation

-The general syntax we use to represent a command looks like this, where `v` is a value, `e` is a continuation, and `bs` is a series of bindings (some of which may be mutually recursive blocks):
+The general syntax we use to represent a command looks like this, where `t` is a term, `e` is a continuation, and `bs` is a series of bindings (some of which may be mutually recursive blocks):

-    let bs in <v | e>
+    let bs in <t | e>

 If there are no bindings, we leave off the `let ... in`.